Health Information Exchanges

 Opting Out of the Health Information Exchange

-The patient or their personal representative may elect to disallow his or her patient information maintained by UC San Diego Health System in the legal medical record from being shared with other participants through the HIE network at any time.
+The patient or their personal representative may elect to disallow his or her patient information maintained by UC San Diego Health in the legal medical record from being shared with other participants through the HIE network at any time.
 This is also referred to as an

 Opting out prevents your personal health information from being shared in the health information exchanges, except in the case of an emergency.